Biden blasts 'dangerous' Trump NATO remarks, urges Ukraine funding | Politics

 Biden blasts 'dangerous' Trump NATO remarks, urges Ukraine funding

-At the White House, the Democrat sharply rebuked Trump's comment over the weekend calling into question U.S. willingness to support members of the Western defense alliance if they were attacked.
-Biden said Trump's comment made it more urgent that congress pass his long-stalled funding request to support Ukraine's defense against Russia.
+President Joe Biden on Tuesday blasted comments about NATO by his likely 2024 election opponent, Donald Trump, calling the remarks "dangerous" and "un-American" and saying they raised the stakes for the U.S. Congress to approve new funding to support Ukraine.

-President Joe Biden on Tuesday blasted comments about NATO by his likely 2024 election opponent Donald Trump, calling them "dangerous" and "un-American" and saying they raised the stakes for the U.S. Congress to approve new funding to support Ukraine.
-At the White House, the Democrat sharply rebuked Trump's comment over the weekend calling into question U.S. willingness to support members of the Western defense alliance if they were attacked.
+President Joe Biden on Tuesday blasted comments about NATO by his likely 2024 election opponent, Donald Trump, calling the remarks "dangerous" and "un-American" and saying they raised the stakes for the U.S. Congress to approve new funding to support Ukraine.
+At the White House, the Democratic president sharply criticized Trump's comment over the weekend calling into question U.S. willingness to support members of the Western defense alliance if they were attacked.

-Biden said Trump's comment made it more urgent that congress pass his long-stalled funding request to support Ukraine's defense against Russia.
+Biden said the comments by Trump, a Republican, made it more urgent that Congress pass his long-stalled funding request to support Ukraine's defense against Russia.
 "The stakes were already high for American security before this bill was passed in the Senate last night," he said.
 "But in recent days, those stakes have risen.
-And that's because the former president has sent a dangerous and shockingly, frankly un-American signal to the world."
+And that's because the former president has sent a dangerous, and shockingly, frankly un-American signal to the world."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)